platformatic/platformatic/docs/reference/cli.md

 The `close` command stops all services of the runtime and kills the runtime process.
-If you want to stop the runtime without killing the process use the `platformatic ctr stop` command.
+If you want to stop the runtime without killing the process use the `platformatic ctl stop` command.

 The `close` command uses the Platformatic Runtime Management API.
 To enable it set the `managementApi` option to `true` in the runtime configuration file.

-To get the list of runtimes with enabled management API use the `platformatic ctr ps` command.
+To get the list of runtimes with enabled management API use the `platformatic ctl ps` command.

 #### env